 Employer-provided childcare.
-Churches may provide for childcare to employees through free or reduced fees at a church's childcare facility or may reimburse employees for out-of-pocket costs for dependent care if the church has adopted a dependent care plan.
+Churches may provide childcare to employees through free or reduced fees at a church's childcare facility or may reimburse employees for out- of-pocket costs for dependent care if the church has adopted a dependent care plan.
 The exclusion may not exceed \$5,000 per year.
-The amount of employer provided childcare must be considered in calculating the child and dependent care credit available on an employee's Form 1040.
-The total benefits provided through the plan is reported on the employee's Form W-2 in Box 10.
+The amount of employer provided childcare must be considered in calculating the Child and Dependent Care Credit available on an employee's Form 1040.
+The total benefits provided through the plan are reported on the employee's Form W-2 in Box 10.